Maharashtra Navnirman Sena: Loksabha Elections Results in Maharashtra

+Maharashtra Assembly Elections Results

+Municipal Corporation

 Performance in the 2012 Maharashtra municipal elections.

 MNS won 13 assembly seats (out of 288) in the 2009 assembly elections Maharashtra.
 These include 6 in Mumbai, 2 in Thane, 3 in Nashik,1 in Pune and 1 in Kannad (Aurangabad) and remain at 2nd spot at more than 24 places.
 This result (4.5% seats) makes MNS, fourth in largest party in Maharashtra assembly after Congress-NCP (144 seats), BJP-Shiv-Sena (90 seats), Third Front (14 seats).

 In the 2014 Assembly elections, the MNS was trounced.
 It was only able to win 1 seat across the state.
 It lost all 10 seats held by it.
 It also lost on all 6 seats held by it in Mumbai, including Mahim, a Shiv Sena stronghold, which it had previously won from the Sena.
-Its candidates forfeited their deposits on a record 203 seats out of the 288 seats in the state, and the 218 seats on which it fielded candidates.
+Its candidates forfeited their deposits on a record 203 seats out of 218 seats on which it fielded candidates, out of the 288 seats in the state.

 In the Bruhanmumbai Municipal Corporation (BMC) elections held in 2017, the tally of MNS was reduced to 7 seats.
-In Oct 2017, 6 councillors defected to Shiv Sena, thus taking its representation down to 1 seat.
+In October 2017, 6 councillors defected to Shiv Sena, thus taking its representation down to 1 seat.